Vincent-Millane/cname-cloaking/README.md

 and add towards the end of your file:

-> include: "/etc/unbound/stub-zone" and save your file
+> include: "/etc/unbound/stub-zone"

+and save your file.

 I recommend that you do a: